Connect's Pineapple & Coconut Cheesecake

 Decorate with the caramelised pineapple and sprinkle the coconut over the cheesecake and enjoy!

-Connect Catering Limited
+Connect Catering have achieved